 To resolve this error, review your account credentials, correct or remove the incorrect data, save your changes and resubmit.

 NL300 - Can’t extract policy-holder last name from the request.

 This error usually means that the date of birth is missing for the policyholder when the relationship to the insured has been set to anything other than “Self”.
-Although most insurers do not require the DOB for the insured member, this is a requirement for Sun Life submissions in particular.
 To resolve this error, edit the patient’s policy to add the insured member’s DOB, save the changes and resubmit.